biotin/Procam/README.md

 PROCAM Score on Ruby.

-The PROCAM Risk Scores - Two scores for estimating the 10-year risk of developing a coronary event based on the latest and most comprehensive analysis of PROCAM are available.
-These are the PROCAM Health Check.
+The PROCAM Risk Scores - Score for estimating the 10-year risk of developing a coronary event based on the latest and most comprehensive analysis of PROCAM are available.
+These is the PROCAM Health Check.

 PROCAM Health Check
 The PROCAM Health Check is a more detailed score based on 462 coronary events ocurring among 18,460 men and 49 events occurring among 8,518 women aged 20-78 years at study entry and followed for an average of 11.7 years.